-Because your teeth weren’t reshaped, lumineers can be removed if necessary without causing too much damage to your natural teeth.
+Because your teeth weren’t reshaped, lumineers can be removed without causing too much damage to your natural teeth.

-As with veneers, lumineers make you more susceptible to tooth decay and gum disease as it is hard to clean where the shell meets the gum line.
+As with veneers, lumineers make you more susceptible to tooth decay and gum disease, as cleaning where the shell meets the gum line is hard.

 Lifespan of Lumineers

 Lumineers are said to last up to 20 years.
 However, their life expectancy is usually only ten years.
 The key to long-lasting lumineers is an excellent oral hygiene routine and regular dental check-ups.